 Rico Gagliano: They’re like the size of a baseball, kind of.

-Eric Meursing: You have as big as a fist sometimes, and when they’re ready you sprinkle them with powdered sugar.
+Eric Meursing: You have them as big as a fist sometimes.
+And when they’re ready you sprinkle them with powdered sugar.

 Eric Meursing: Yeah it’s something like donuts, but I think it’s more heavy than a donut.

 Rico Gagliano: So when did they come to the Netherlands, the oliebollen?

 Eric Meursing: Well the first oliebol appeared on a painting.
 It was in 1652.
 It was a painting by Aelbert Cuyp, and he painted a woman with a basket full of oliebollen.

 Rico Gagliano: A basket full of them.
 So she’s a very large woman.